DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 11. Go to Invoice Accommodation payment.
 12. A new **accommodation payment header** has been created for the new facility.
 13. Select the new header and click on **Add line**
-14. Populate the Agreed amount and Agreed Lumpsum and other relevant details.
+14. Populate the Agreed amount and Agreed lump sum and other relevant details.
 15. Click on **Save** and close the form.
 16. **Refund via All Customers Collect Client refund proposal:**
 17. Select the accommodation payment id for the service the resident is departing from